tayloraswift/jpeg/examples/README.md

 let keys:Set<JPEG.Table.Quantization.Key> = .init(spectral.layout.planes.map(\.qi))
 ```

-Then, for each of the quanta keys, we use the `.index(forKey:)` method on the `.quanta` member of the `JPEG.Data.Spectral` structure to obtain an integer index we can subscript the quanta storage with to get the table.
+Then, for each of the quanta keys, we use the `index(forKey:)` method on the `quanta` member of the `JPEG.Data.Spectral` structure to obtain an integer index we can subscript the quanta storage with to get the table.
 (Accessing quantization tables with an index is a little more efficient than doing a new key lookup each time.)

 ```swift
 let q:Int                           = spectral.quanta.index(forKey: qi)